mpatel66/tsundoku/README.md

 # Tsundoku
 Tsundoku is an app for searching and saving the books you'd like to read or have read.
-The app was built over five days as a Codeworks solo project.
+The app was built at Codeworks as a solo project.

 As an avid book reader, I'm frustrated by the lack of a sleek, modern app where readers can keep track of their books.
 The current leading app hasn't been redesigned for a very long time (at least since 2010 when I first started using it).
 After doing a little research, I found that other readers were also experiencing pain points, and so I decided to try my hand at making my own book tracking app that put the UX and design first.